 The Becky Pocius Scholarship was established in Becky’s memory by her parents, Leonard and Eileen Pocius.
 Becky was an honors student and athlete at Scranton Central.
 The scholarship is awarded to a second-year female student athlete in excellent academic standing.

 Based on these classifications, we are able to provide athletic scholarships up to the cost of tuition for recruited athletes in each athletic program.
-Football may allow for larger scholarship awards due to its Division I classification.
+Some may allow for larger scholarship awards due to its Division I classification.

 Please be aware that each individual coach is responsible for recruiting prospective players for their teams and distribute athletic scholarship funds based on their assessment of these recruited players.
-Upon being selected for an athletic scholarship, the Lackawanna College Athletic Department will issue a Letter of Intent to the prospective students.
+Upon being selected for an athletic scholarship, the Lackawanna College Athletic Department will issue a National Letter of Intent to the prospective students.
 Once this contract is completed, a copy will be forwarded to the Financial aid Office for inclusion in the prospects financial aid award letter.